Mitchell-Peck-Development/my-team-docs/scouting/analyze-data.md

 ![](../.gitbook/assets/user-scouting-analyzefilter)

 Select the question you'd like to filter, then the operation, then the value.
-You can add as many filters as you'd like by clicking the 'Add Filter' button, and remove filters by clicking on the trash can below the filter.
-Note that trash can icons are at the bottom of filters, so if you have multiple filters, make sure to click the trash can _below_ the filter that you'd like to delete.
+You can add as many filters as you'd like by tapping the 'Add Filter' button, and remove filters by tapping on the trash can below the filter.
+Note that trash can buttons are at the bottom of filters, so if you have multiple filters, make sure to tap the trash can _below_ the filter that you'd like to delete.

 Any responses that match your filters will be displayed below the filters box.

 ## Analyze Response

-When you click on a response, a modal will appear with all the details from the response.
+When you tap on a response, a modal will appear with all the details from the response.
 At the top, you can see the team number as well as the submission key, followed by the name of the user that submitted the response.
 Questions and their responses are in the scroll list below, and at the bottom of the scroll list is the rest of the response data, such as key, owner team, type, event, scouted team, and submitter ID.

 ![](../.gitbook/assets/user-scouting-analyseresponse)

-You can also delete the response by clicking the trash can in the top left corner.
+You can also delete the response by tapping the trash can in the top left corner.
 This action is irreversible, so make sure this is something you want to do.

-If you're viewing a response that was shared with you by another team, there won't be a trash can icon.
+If you're viewing a response that was shared with you by another team, there won't be a trash can button.